jonagamerpro1234/MultiOptions/README.md

 ## Description
 Multi Options is a simple plugin that will help you on your server and facilitates the customization and progress of your server with the multiple options that it brings

+## Installation
+* download the plugin
+* you turn off your server so that no error occurs
+* drag the plugin into the plugins folder of your server
+* you turn on the server and it would be ready

 ## Support
 * [Issue Tracker](https://github.com/jonagamerpro1234/MultiOptions/issues)
 * [Discord](https://discord.gg/c5GhQDQCK5)